 How is asthma diagnosed?

-Your doctor will perform a physical exam on your child, look at your child’s medical history, and perform a breathing test called spirometry.
+Your doctor will perform a physical exam on your child.
+They will look at your child’s medical history and perform a breathing test called spirometry.
 Spirometry measures how much air you breathe out after taking a deep breath.
 It is painless and can be done in the doctor’s office.
 Your doctor will give your child a disposable mouthpiece that attaches to a tube.
 That tube attaches to a machine that records their breathing.
 There is usually an image on the machine’s screen, such as birthday candles or a wall of bricks.
 As your child exhales, the candles will go out (or the bricks will fall down).
 Your child will be asked to repeat the test more than once during their doctor’s visit to get accurate results.
-If your child’s asthma is bothering them at the time of the test, your doctor may give him or her a dose of an inhaled prescription medicine that opens up their airway.
-They will be asked to retake the test after inhaling the medicine.
+Your doctor will likely give your child a dose of an inhaled prescription medicine that opens up their airway for the test.

 Other, more involved tests may include: